jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 Though rare, if someone has certain problems with their immune system they are at higher risk of recurrent sinus infection and eventually CRS.

 **Pre-existing structural problems**:
-Variations in the structure of your nasal passages and sinuses can make you more vulnerable to developing CRS.
+Variations in the structure of your nasal passages and sinuses may make you more vulnerable to developing CRS.
 However, _by themselves, these are very uncommon causes of CRS_.
 For example, a deviated septum.

 {% end %}

-## What further investigations are usually done once CRS is diagnosed?
+## What further investigations can be done once CRS is diagnosed?

-- **Allergy testing** – to check for allergic triggers
-- Asthma if suspected
-- immune system stuff etc
+There is no standard panel of testing for CRS.
+However, depending on your symptoms and triggers, the following tests may be considered:

+- Skin prick testing for common allergens such as dust and moulds
+- Testing for certain immune deficiencies if specific criteria are met
+- Testing for other conditions related to CRS, including asthma and NSAID sensitivity

 ## What are the available treatments?

-CRS is often a **long-term condition**.
-While it might not be fully “curable,” **most people can manage symptoms well** with the right treatments.
-Your doctor will suggest likely a combination of the following to start:

 {% admonition(type="danger", icon="danger", title="CONSISTENCY IS KEY") %}